0LNetworkCommunity/libra-legacy-v6/ol/documentation/core-devs/provision_devnet_rex.md

 0. Check the repos

 If something is wrong with the genesis ceremony repository (github.com/0LNetworkCommunity/dev-genesis) then the ceremony needs to be rerun (instead of using the fixtures).

+1. create the "layout" of participants in genesis.
+For devnet you can simply edit the file `ol/devnet/set_layout.toml`, and comment or un-comment the validators that are expected to join.

+Once that is done, this file must be committed to the genesis repo: `make testnet-layout`.

 1. initialize all nodes with a persona, and register to the genesis testing repo.